 Income may not be accrued in the correct period and/ or incorrectly allocated to revenue or capital.
 The Committee reviewed the Administrator's procedures for recognition of income and reviewed the treatment of any special dividends receivable in the year.
-The Committee also reviewed the Administrator's forecast of revenue against actual revenue received.
+The Committee also reviewed the Administrator's forecast of revenue against actual revenue received at each Committee meeting.